 Every day engineers at National Grid and electricity grids worldwide must match supply with demand.
 Managing these peaks and troughs becomes more challenging when the target is to achieve net zero carbon production, by phasing out fossil fuel plants that have traditionally been used as a back-up to provide a reliable, steady supply of energy.

-In the US, Ken-Ichi Hino, Director of Energy at National Grid Renewables, the US renewable energy arm of National Grid Ventures, says: “Storage enables further renewable generation, both from an operational and reliability perspective.
+In the US, Ken-Ichi Hino, Director of Energy at National Grid Renewables, says: “Storage enables further renewable generation, both from an operational and reliability perspective.
 It’s also a key piece of our utility customers’ ongoing evolution and transition to renewables.
 We see significant opportunity for pairing energy storage with our solar projects moving forward.”

 Battery energy storage systems are considerably more advanced than the batteries you keep in your kitchen drawer or insert in your children’s toys.
 A battery storage system can be charged by electricity generated from renewable energy, like wind and solar power.